podcreep/server/README.md

 ## Running locally

-    $ dev_appserver.py <path-to>\server --enable_host_checking 0
+    $ dev_appserver.py <path-to>\server --enable_host_checking 0 \
+        --support_datastore_emulator=true --datastore_emulator_port=12783

 The `--enable_host_checking 0` flag is to allow you to connect to the server via localhost, 127.0.0.1, or your machine's hostname.
 It's entirely optional.
+We also want to use the datastore emulator on the specific port 12783, since we reference that in the app.yaml file.

 ## Running a client